 A common, yet unproductive, pattern in couples therapy is to focus on

-a reactive and mostly ineffective approach to working things through.
+approach is ineffective to working things through.

 The second unproductive pattern is for you to show up and say, “I don’t know what to talk about, do you?”
 While this blank slate approach may open some interesting doors, it is a disorganized, reactive hit or miss process.